animator/learn-python/contrib/machine-learning/Tf-IDF.md

 ## TF-IDF (Term Frequency-Inverse Document Frequency)

 ### Introduction
-TF-IDF stands for Term Frequency Inverse Document Frequency.
-It is a statistical measure used to evaluate the importance of a word in a document relative to a collection of documents (corpus).
-It is often used in information retrieval and text mining to identify the most significant words within a document.
+TF-IDF, which stands for Term Frequency-Inverse Document Frequency, is a powerful statistical measure used in the fields of information retrieval and text mining.
+It helps determine the significance of a word within a single document while also considering its rarity across a collection of documents, known as a corpus.
+By balancing these two aspects, TF-IDF effectively highlights the most important terms that characterize the content of a document.

 ### Terminologies
-* Term Frequency (tf):It is a scoring of the frequency of word in the current  document.
-In document d, the frequency represents the number of instances of a given word t.
-Therefore, we can see that it becomes more relevant when a word appears in the text, which is rational.
-Since the ordering of terms is not significant, we can use a vector to describe the text in the bag of term models.
-For each specific term in the paper, there is an entry with the value being the term frequency.
+* Term Frequency (tf):Term Frequency (TF) measures how frequently a term appears in a document.
+This measure helps understand the prominence of a word within a given document.
+The basic idea is that the more a word appears in a document, the more important it might be considered.
+However, this importance is normalized by the total number of words in the document to ensure fair comparison across documents of varying lengths.
+Mathematically, the term frequency tf(t,d) of term t in document d is given by:
 $$tf(t,d) = N(t) / t(d)$$
 where,
-N(t) = Number of times term t appears in document d, t(d) = Total number of terms in document d.
+N(t) = Number of times term t appears in document d & t(d) = Total number of terms in document d.

-* Inverse Document Frequency (idf):It is a scoring of how rare the word is  across documents.
-Mainly, it tests how relevant the word is.
-The key aim of the search is to locate the appropriate records that fit the demand.
-Since tf considers all terms equally significant, it is therefore not only possible to use the term frequencies to measure the weight of the term in the paper.
-For finding idf we first need to find df.
+* Inverse Document Frequency (idf):Inverse Document Frequency (IDF) measures the rarity of a term across the entire corpus.
+While TF highlights the local importance of a term, IDF adjusts this importance by considering the term's distribution across all documents.
+The core idea is that if a term appears in many documents, it might not be particularly useful for distinguishing one document from another.
+Conversely, terms that are rare across documents are often more discriminative.
+The IDF for a term t is calculated as:
 $$idf(t) = log(N/ df(t))$$
 where,
-df(t) = Number of documents containing term t, N = Total number of documents
+df(t) = Number of documents containing term t &
+N = Total number of documents

-* TF-IDF: The product of TF and IDF, providing a balanced measure that accounts for both the frequency of terms in a document and their rarity across the corpus.
-The tf-idf weight consists of two terms :- Normalized Term Frequency (tf) and Inverse Document Frequency (idf)
+* TF-IDF: TF-IDF is the product of TF and IDF, providing a comprehensive measure that reflects both the frequency of a term in a document and its rarity across the corpus.
+This combination allows TF-IDF to identify terms that are both significant within a specific document and distinctive across the entire collection of documents.
-$$TF-IDF(t,d,D)=tf(t,d)×idf(t,D)$$
+The TF-IDF score for a term t in document d within a corpus D is computed as:
+$$TF-IDF(t,d,D)=TF(t,d)×IDF(t,D)$$

 ### Applications of TF-IDF
-TF-IDF is widely used in various applications in the different fields as follows:
+TF-IDF is widely used in various applications across different fields, including:
-* Information Retrieval
+* Information Retrieval: Enhancing search engines to return more relevant results.
-* Content Tagging
+* Content Tagging: Automatically tagging documents with relevant keywords.
-* Text Mining and Analysis
+* Text Mining and Analysis: Identifying important words in large text corpora.
-* Text Similarity Measurement
+* Text Similarity Measurement: Comparing documents to find similarities.
-* Document Clustering and Classification
+* Document Clustering and Classification: Grouping documents into clusters and classifying them based on their content.
-* Natural Language Processing (NLP)
+* Natural Language Processing (NLP): Improving various NLP tasks like sentiment analysis, topic modeling, etc.
-* Recommendation Systems
+* Recommendation Systems: Recommending content based on text analysis.

 ### Advantages
-* Simple to implement.
+* Simple to Implement: TF-IDF is straightforward to compute and implement.
-* Useful for information retrieval.
-* Effective in highlighting important words.
+* Useful for Information Retrieval: It helps in identifying the most relevant documents for a given query.
+* Effective in Highlighting Important Words: It balances term frequency with the rarity of terms across the corpus.
-* Does not require labeled data.
+* Does Not Require Labeled Data: It can be applied to any text corpus without the need for labeled data.
-* Versatile across various applications.
+* Versatile: Applicable across a wide range of text analysis tasks.

 ### Disadvantages
-* Ignores word order and context.
-* DDoes not capture semantic relationships.
+* Ignores Word Order and Context: TF-IDF treats text as a bag of words, disregarding the order and context of terms.
+* Does Not Capture Semantic Relationships: It cannot capture the meanings and relationships between words.
-* Not effective for polysemous words.
+* Not Effective for Polysemous Words: Words with multiple meanings can lead to inaccuracies.
-* Assumes independence of terms.
+* Assumes Independence of Terms: Assumes that terms are independent of each other.
-* Large vocabulary size can increase computational complexity.
+* Large Vocabulary Size: Can increase computational complexity with very large corpora.

 ### Working
 ###### Consider a simple example with three documents: